 Robyn: And the men turn around and get married really, really fast, because they were happier when they were married.
-And actually, to be fair to men, I want to say that the research in psychotherapy draws these inferences from that, which is that men’s needs are easy to meet.
+And actually, to be fair to men, I want to say that the research in psychotherapy draws these inferences from the fact that men’s needs are easy to meet.
 And they get those-

 Jason: We’re simple creatures.

-And the thing about toxins, it has to include all of the toxins.
+And the thing about toxins is, the list has to include all of the toxins.
 So you have artificial light toxins, which are becoming more and more of a problem.
 We’re starting to recognize it, which is good.
-But these artificial lights, this has only been around for the past 130 years, since 1890, essentially.
-This is a problem, and it’s gotten worse ever since about 1980 or 1990, it really started picking up and getting worse.
+But these artificial lights have only been around for the past 130 years — since 1890, essentially.
+This is a problem, and it’s gotten worse ever since about 1980 or 1990.
+It really started picking up and getting worse.
 So the light toxins are a problem.

 Then you have the electromagnetic toxins, which-